Spire Wealth Management Has $1.25 Million Stock Holdings in Vanguard Extended Market ETF (NYSEARCA:VXF)

 Spire Wealth Management lifted its holdings in Vanguard Extended Market ETF (NYSEARCA:VXF – Free Report) by 29.4% in the 1st quarter, HoldingsChannel.com reports.
 The institutional investor owned 8,937 shares of the company’s stock after acquiring an additional 2,032 shares during the quarter.
 Spire Wealth Management’s holdings in Vanguard Extended Market ETF were worth $1,253,000 as of its most recent SEC filing.

-A number of other institutional investors have also recently bought and sold shares of VXF.
-Geneos Wealth Management Inc. boosted its position in Vanguard Extended Market ETF by 168.1% during the fourth quarter.
-Geneos Wealth Management Inc. now owns 185 shares of the company’s stock valued at $25,000 after purchasing an additional 116 shares during the last quarter.
-U.S. Capital Wealth Advisors LLC acquired a new stake in Vanguard Extended Market ETF during the fourth quarter valued at $25,000.
-Red Lighthouse Investment Management LLC acquired a new stake in Vanguard Extended Market ETF during the fourth quarter valued at $27,000.
-Parallel Advisors LLC boosted its position in Vanguard Extended Market ETF by 81.0% during the first quarter.
-Parallel Advisors LLC now owns 190 shares of the company’s stock valued at $27,000 after purchasing an additional 85 shares during the last quarter.
-Finally, Perkins Coie Trust Co acquired a new stake in Vanguard Extended Market ETF during the first quarter valued at $28,000.
+Other hedge funds and other institutional investors have also modified their holdings of the company.
+Geneos Wealth Management Inc. boosted its position in shares of Vanguard Extended Market ETF by 168.1% in the fourth quarter.
+Geneos Wealth Management Inc. now owns 185 shares of the company’s stock worth $25,000 after buying an additional 116 shares during the period.
+U.S. Capital Wealth Advisors LLC acquired a new stake in shares of Vanguard Extended Market ETF in the fourth quarter worth $25,000.
+Parallel Advisors LLC boosted its position in shares of Vanguard Extended Market ETF by 81.0% in the first quarter.
+Parallel Advisors LLC now owns 190 shares of the company’s stock worth $27,000 after buying an additional 85 shares during the period.
+Perkins Coie Trust Co acquired a new stake in Vanguard Extended Market ETF during the first quarter valued at $28,000.
+Finally, Red Lighthouse Investment Management LLC acquired a new stake in Vanguard Extended Market ETF during the fourth quarter valued at $27,000.

 Vanguard Extended Market ETF (the Fund) is an exchange-traded share class of Vanguard Extended Market Stock Index Fund, which employs a passive management or indexing investment approach designed to track the performance of the Standard & Poor’s Completion Index (the Index), a diversified index of stocks of small and medium-sized United States companies.